-Adjustment of the belt tension is performed by loosening the adjuster locking nut (A) and slackening half-shaft lock bolt (B) along with the four gearbox mounting bolts (C) - refer to photos below.
-Adjuster bolt (D) can then be turned to increase or decrease belt tension until belt deviation matches the required measurement - see above.
+Adjustment of the belt tension is performed by loosening the adjuster locking nut and turning the adjuster bolt to increase or decrease the pressure of the tensioner pulley on the belts until belt deviation matches the required measurement - see photo opposite.
 Belt tensioning should be performed when the belts are cold.
-Re-tighten bolts 'B' and 'C' and locknut 'A' when belt tension is correct.